 The Mission of UF/IFAS is to develop knowledge in agricultural, human, and natural resources, and to make that knowledge accessible to sustain and enhance the quality of human life.

-UF/IFAS operates under the leadership of Vice President Dr. J. Scott Angle and Associate Vice President Dr. Jeanna Mastrodicasa.
+UF/IFAS operates under the leadership of Senior Vice President Dr. J. Scott Angle and Associate Vice President Dr. Jeanna Mastrodicasa.

 The University of Florida's Institute of Food and Agricultural Sciences (UF/IFAS) is a federal-state-county partnership dedicated to developing knowledge in agriculture, human and natural resources, and the life sciences.